 Spence Messih | A river runs through

 A river runs through is Spence Messih’s first national touring and institutional solo exhibition.
 This project draws upon the metaphor of the river and the politics of water to probe societal, political, and cultural desires to control, direct, and extract.
-By examining the intersections of gender, capital accumulation, and water management, Messih seeks to unravel the complex histories and debts that flow beneath the surface of these systems, questioning who they serve, and at what cost.
+By examining the intersections of gender, capital accumulation, and water management, Messih seeks to unravel the complex histories and debts that flow beneath the surfaces of these systems, questioning who these forces serve and at what cost.

-Messih has received VACS Major Commissioning Projects Funding from Creative Australia to support an extended period of research, cultural consultation, mentorship and production.
+Messih has received VACS Major Commissioning Projects Funding from Creative Australia to support an extended period of research and production.

 Portrait of Artist Spence Messih with artwork Minor Truths, 2022.
 This installation sculpture with glass and jarrah was recently acquired by the Art Gallery of New South Wales credit: Salkauskas Acquisition Fund and the JS Watkins Memorial Fund 2023